TV of the Third Reich

 |The A4/V2 launch pad at Peenemunde, 1943 (Ang, Federal Archive)|

 The remote control apparatus may not have made it into guided missiles used during the war, but it did prove useful elsewhere.
-Walter Bruch, mentioned earlier, graduated from his work on public Nazi TV to designing and operating a closed-circuit television system installed at the secret military rocket test site Peenemünde.
+Walter Bruch, mentioned earlier, graduated from his work on public Third Reich TV to designing and operating a closed-circuit television system installed at the secret military rocket test site Peenemünde.
 Bruch used this system to control test A4 (V2) rocket launches from a safe distance within a bunker.
 This is considered the first CCTV system in history, built by Siemens to Bruch's specifications.
 Bruch also worked on TV transmission systems for planes and radar technology using the glass delay line patented by Telefunken in 1940 and used in the “Rehbock” distance control unit.
 Many people make up stuff about advanced Luftwaffe super-planes; but in the use of television, the Germans really were decades ahead.
 The Allies had nothing like any of this under development.